Back to insights

 Read7 min

 The official position across most destination markets is unambiguous: workers should not pay to be recruited.
 The lived reality in 2026 is something else.
-New data from the ILO’s 2025 corridor study shows the average West African worker placed in Gulf hospitality or construction still pays the equivalent of 7–9 months of destination wages in upfront fees — before earning their first paycheck.

 The gap between policy and practice

-Eighteen destination countries have now adopted some version of the “employer pays” principle in their published recruitment guidance.
-The IRIS standard, the UK’s Modern Slavery framework, and the Bali Process all converge on the same baseline: recruitment fees and related costs are an employer cost, not a worker cost.
+Eighteen destination countries have now adopted some version of the "employer pays" principle in their published recruitment guidance.

 Worker protectionRecruitment feesGulf corridorPolicy